-Standard Error of the Mean
+Standard Error of the Mean and Confidence Interval of the mean

 The Standard Error of the Mean (SEM) quantifies the precision of the mean.
 It is a measure of how far your sample mean is likely to be from the true population mean.
 It is expressed in the same units as the data.